HOW I GOT HERE

 Perhaps the crowning achievement of “The Last Road” was Jim’s own song “The Message of the Man,” written in honor of his late father, John Gillum, a song which placed 3rd in the Gospel Music Association’s “Music in the Rockies” in 2004.

-Since then, he has released a project titled, "Good News at Eleven," (2019), and has recently released his latest project, "Strawberry Moon: The Best of Jim Gillum."
+Since Berklee, he has released a project titled, "Good News at Eleven," (2019), and has recently released, "Strawberry Moon: The Best of Jim Gillum" (2022).
 His latest album includes the song, "Siri Hears Me Talkin' in My Sleep," which has been turned into a video produced by Paul Bernstein.
-Stay tuned for more exciting things to come in 2022!